Tuesday, December 28, 2010

 I had a variety of jobs when I was a college student, including a stint as an abalone cleaner.
-The shift leader was a Lebanese woman named Yvette, who taught me to make an entire Lebanese meal including ma'mul, cookies made with clarified butter and shaped in a hand-crafted mold called a "tabi" (also called taabeh or tamreah) which we bought at a Middle Eastern store.
+The shift leader was a Lebanese woman named Yvette, who taught me to make an entire Lebanese meal including ma'mul, cookies made with clarified butter and shaped in a wooden hand-carved mold called a tabe' (also called taabeh or tamreah) which we bought at a Middle Eastern store.** Here's my collection.

 Ingredients for dough